VIPO: Value Function Inconsistency Penalized Offline Reinforcement Learning: Experiments

 \subsubsection{D4RL experiment results}

-The D4RL experimental results are shown in Table~\ref{tab:d4rl_results}.
-We report the normalized score for each task and the average performance over all tasks.
-These results are obtained during the final online evaluation conducted after training.
-Our results indicate that VIPO consistently outperforms all baseline methods across all tasks, achieving the highest average score compared to the other approaches.
-The MOPO results shown in Table~\ref{tab:d4rl_results} are labeled as MOPO*, as reported by \citep{sun2023model}, based on the "v2" datasets, whereas the original paper reported results based on "v0" datasets.
-For additional information, please refer to Appendix C.3 in \citep{sun2023model}.
+The D4RL experimental results are summarized in Table~\ref{tab:d4rl_results}, reporting the normalized average scores obtained from the final online evaluation.
+We compare VIPO against nine representative offline RL algorithms, comprising four model-free methods (TD3+BC \citep{fujimoto2021minimalist}, CQL \citep{kumar2020conservative}, IQL \citep{kostrikov2021offline}, DQL \citep{wang2022diffusion}) and five model-based methods (MOPO \citep{yu2020mopo}, MOReL \citep{kidambi2020morel}, COMBO \citep{yu2021combo}, RAMBO \citep{rigter2022rambo}, MOBILE \citep{sun2023model}).
+Note that the results for MOPO are labeled as MOPO*, sourced from \citet{sun2023model}, as they were retrained on the 'v2' datasets to ensure a fair comparison (the original paper used 'v0').
+For detailed descriptions of these baselines and experimental setups, please refer to \Cref{subsec:setup}.

-The VIPO-MOPO implementation utilizes the same planner as MOPO, replacing their model with the one learned by VIPO.
-Similarly, the VIPO implementation adopts the same planner as MOBILE, substituting their model with ours.
-Therefore, the notable improvements observed with VIPO-MOPO over MOPO and VIPO over MOBILE provide empirical evidence that the Value Inconsistency approach results in more effective models compared to those trained with the original model loss function.
-For a more detailed comparative analysis of the VIPO's model learning performance, please refer to Section~\ref{subsec:model_learning}.
+Our results indicate that VIPO-MOBILE (an integration with the prior SOTA method MOBILE) outperforms all baseline methods on most tasks, achieving the highest average score compared to the other approaches.
+Since we only replace the dynamics model and keep the planner unchanged, the notable improvements observed with VIPO-MOPO over MOPO and VIPO-MOBILE over MOBILE provide empirical evidence that the value inconsistency approach results in more effective models compared to those trained with the original model loss function.